Thielert Centurion 1.7

 Key Takeaways:

-• Despite its promising benefits, the engine's initial rollout was problematic due to poor reliability, low time-before-overhaul for critical components, and inadequate support, leading to the insolvency of its original manufacturer, Thielert.
+• Despite its advantages, the engine's initial introduction was problematic, suffering from poor reliability, low time-before-overhaul for critical components, and insufficient support, leading to the original manufacturer's insolvency.

-• While improved versions are now produced by Continental Aerospace Technologies, the engine has not yet seen strong uptake in the retrofit market, though many believe its inherent advantages still point to future success.
+• Improved versions of the engine are now manufactured by Continental Aerospace Technologies, but they have not yet seen strong uptake in the retrofit market.

 See a mistake?
 Contact us.